 Patients who have arm deformities and limb length discrepancies can be treated with lengthening of the humerus, the long bone of the upper arm.
 Adults with Ollier disease that was left untreated and have resulting bone deformities and limb length discrepancies have had excellent results with internal lengthening.

 During bone lengthening, patients participate in rigorous physical therapy to lengthen the soft tissue surrounding the bones.
 Generally, patients with Ollier disease have faster bone healing than other patients, so special care is given to make sure the bone does not start to consolidate before the desired lengthening results are achieved.

 What are long-term concerns?

 With this condition, it is important to monitor the bone growths throughout life as some patients will develop cancer in the bone during their twenties and later.
 Such tumors present as lumps increasing in size.
 They can usually be cured by surgical removal of the affected portion of the bone.

-Why come to the International Center for Limb Lengthening for treatment of Ollier disease?
+Why choose the International Center for Limb Lengthening for treatment of Ollier disease?

 Limb lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with Ollier disease achieve their best possible result.